RetroDECK/ES-DE/USERGUIDE.md

 For additional details regarding which game file extensions are supported per system, refer to the es_systems.cfg templates [es_systems.cfg_unix](resources/templates/es_systems.cfg_unix), [es_systems.cfg_macos](resources/templates/es_systems.cfg_macos) and [es_systems.cfg_windows](resources/templates/es_systems.cfg_windows).
 Normally the extensions setup in these files should cover everything that the emulators support.

-Note that MAME emulation is a bit special as the choice of emulator or core depends on which ROM set you're using.
+MAME emulation is a bit special as the choice of emulator or core depends on which ROM set you're using.
 It's recommended to go for the latest available set, as MAME is constantly improved with more complete and accurate emulation.
-Therefore the default _arcade_ system is preconfigured to use the RetroArch core _MAME - Current_ which as the name implies will be the latest available MAME version.
+Therefore the default `arcade` system is preconfigured to use the RetroArch core _MAME - Current_ which as the name implies will be the latest available MAME version.
 For really slow computers though, the 0.78 ROM set is a popular choice.
-To use this you either need to modify the es_systems.cfg file, or you can use the _mame_ system which comes preconfigured for the RetroArch core _MAME 2003-Plus_.
+To use this you either need to modify the es_systems.cfg file, or you can use the `mame` system which comes preconfigured for the RetroArch core _MAME 2003-Plus_.
 There are other alternatives as well such as _MAME 2010_ that uses the 0.139 ROM set but this would require a manual change of the es_systems.cfg file and is generally not recommended.

 There are other MAME versions and derivates available as well such as MAME4ALL, AdvanceMAME, FinalBurn Alpha and FinalBurn Neo but it's beyond the scope of this document to describe those in detail.
 For more information, refer to the [RetroPie arcade documentation](https://retropie.org.uk/docs/Arcade) which has a good overview of the various MAME alternatives.